AMDphreak/tailwind-setup-instructions/README.md

 ## Option B: Install Tailwind in the project

-Installing Tailwind locally provides faster loading and guarantees your website looks the same, even if Tailwind releases an update that changes their classes.
-Tailwind scans your HTML and CSS files and generates a new Tailwind CSS file that contains only the subset of features you use from Tailwind, ensuring that your website loads only what you need.
+Installing Tailwind locally provides faster loading, guarantees your website looks the same, even if Tailwind releases an update that changes their classes, and lets you clean up your HTML by moving the Tailwind classes into your CSS file, and create custom classes that combine Tailwind classes to create components.
+When you use the `@import` command in the CSS file, Tailwind scans your HTML and CSS files and generates a new Tailwind CSS file that contains only the subset of features you use from Tailwind, ensuring that your website loads only what you need.

 1. Install Node.js
 2. Reboot VSCode if open, to reload PATH variables that Node installer modified.
-3. Open a terminal and navigate to the project main directory
+3. Open a terminal and navigate to the project main directory.
 4. Install using the instructions below (tailored for our project).

 [CLI (for use with raw HTML, CSS, JS):](https://tailwindcss.com/docs/installation/tailwind-cli)